House cleaning discolored

 Cleaning

-For minor discoloration, homeowners can often address it with DIY cleaning methods like scrubbing, using vinegar or baking soda solutions, or applying stain removers.
-However, for more stubborn or widespread discoloration, it's best to call in a professional cleaning service.
-They have the right tools, products, and expertise to properly diagnose and treat the issue without causing further damage.
+For minor discoloration, homeowners can often address the issue themselves by trying different cleaning methods or products.
+However, for more severe or persistent discoloration, it's best to call in a professional cleaning service to properly diagnose and treat the problem.

 Sources